Top 10 Inventions

 Number 10:- The Telescope

 Many people believe that Galileo Galilei invented the telescope, but it was actually Hans Lipperhey, in 1608.
 The telescope is used for seeing the sky, stars, etc, simply by looking through the lens.
+You can purchase a cheap, small telescope that simply allows you to see the sky from your own windowsill.
+A more expensive telescope in a larger scale has even more abilities.
+Some newer versions even connect with your smartphone through an app.
+It helps you gain a better view and lets you know exactly what you're seeing.

 Number 9:- The Computer

 Charles Babbage made the design of what should have been the first computer in 1989.
 However, John Presper Eckert and John W. Mauchly built the ENIAC (Electronic Numerical Integrator and Computer).
 It's hard to point to one person, as many people have made many different types and designs that fit the definition of a computer, even if it's not what we necessarily think a "computer" is.
-It definitely was a lot less complicated than the computers we know and love to use today.
+It definitely was a lot less complicated than the systems we know and love to use today.

 Number 8:- The Television